 The Institute of Cognitive Science (ICS) houses three research centers: the Center for Research on Training (CRT); the Intermountain Neuroimaging Consortium (INC); the CU Center for Research and Education Addressing Cannabis and Health (CU REACH) .
 The research centers are formally acknowledged units within the university administrative structure.
-In addition, ICS houses individual faculty member laboratories.
+In addition, ICS houses a collaborative project called Inqiury Hub, and individual faculty member laboratories.

 The primary goal of training research in this center is to construct a theoretical and empirical framework that can account for and make accurate predictions about the effectiveness of different training methods over a large range of tasks, including military, industrial, vocational, and academic tasks.
 The ability to predict the outcomes of different training methods on particular tasks will, as a natural by-product, point to ways to optimize training outcomes.
 Many of the basic mechanisms of knowledge and skill acquisition are similar across a variety of perceptual, cognitive, and motor tasks.
 However, some specific skills have unique features that might demand special training techniques.
 The center focuses on an analysis of which findings, mechanisms, and principles broadly generalize across learning types and task requirements.
 This evaluation allows us to make specific predictions about the effectiveness of training and general recommendations to improve training that would apply to virtually any training program.
 The center also aims to identify the unique features of specific knowledge and skills, where they exist, and how best to train them.
 The center is working to develop taxonomies for both types of training and types of tasks that will span the range of training types, from classroom to simulator, and task types, from simple individual laboratory tasks to complex tasks involving team cognition.
 The center efforts include development of several working predictive models of training effects, making comparisons to assess their ability to account for and predict training outcomes.